 The position of Jews in Europe was far from secure after the Pope called for the First Crusade in the 1090s.
 His intended target was Muslims but his initiative encouraged Christians across Europe to attack any non-believer.
-In England Jews received protection and assistance, but without rights other than that graciously allowed them, and they required a royal permit to set up in trade.
+In England Jews received protection and assistance from the monarchs, but without rights other than that graciously allowed them, and they required a royal permit to set up in trade.
 That protection was immensely important.
 They were wards of the monarch, which protected them while they were useful.
 Harming a Jew was damaging the king’s property, resulting in severe punishment.

 William II (who enjoyed shocking intolerant churchmen by giving patronage to ‘infidels’) valued them for financing his army.
 It was Henry I who fully grasped the value of Jews, however, and the London Jewry seems to date from his reign.
-The leading member of London’s Jewry then was Rabbi Josce of Rouen.
-His sons Isaac and Abraham were businessmen and money-lenders and Isaac bought a house on Cheapside.
+The leading member of the Jewry then was Rabbi Josce of Rouen.
+His sons Isaac and Abraham were businessmen and money-lenders and Isaac kept a house on Cheapside.
 During the early years of Henry II they were lending money to the King.
 Loans to the monarch were necessary but not profitable for the lenders and were effectively a form of taxation; the real money to be made came from lending to landowners and merchants.

 London’s Jewish Quarter in the 12th century spread over nine parishes.
 Its main part was immediately south of the Guildhall down to Catte (Gresham) Street and Westcheap (Cheapside).
 On the west side it was bordered by Milk Street and Jew’s Street in the east (the modern-day Old Jewry, of which there are records as far back as 1128), with Lawrence Lane in its centre.
 The name Milk Street may be derived from the Hebrew word ‘melech’, meaning ‘king’.
 The Christian parish church of St. Lawrence Jewry stood within the Jewish quarter.